 The customer of today is informed and wants to be in charge of the experience they receive.
 They expect companies to know their needs and streamline the support experience.
 If customers can easily see how to address their problems on their own they will increasingly choose to do so.
 Proactive service is increasingly seen as an efficient path to resolution because customers don't have to wait on a business to respond.

-Here are 7 ways you can deliver proactive social customer care:
+Here are 7 easy ways you can deliver proactive social customer care:

 - Monitor social channels for brand mentions.
-Ensure you are using a social customer service tool like Sentiment which provides visibility on @mentions of your brand, so you see all mentions not just those who’ve used your @handle.
+Ensure you are choose the right social customer service tool like Sentiment which provides visibility on @mentions of your brand, so you see all mentions not just those who’ve used your @handle.

 - Create YouTube videos or guides for all your common queries and questions and encourage your agents to share the links to help customers self-serve and get the answers they need. @NatWest_Help use Twitter to prompt customers to download their app and tell them when they are travelling abroad.